drhenner/ticket_linking/hiring/ticket_linking/README.md

 This project is a rudimentary ticketing API.
 The resources include `Account`, `Ticket` and `User`.
 Each ticket belongs to an account and a user, and can potentially have a relationship with another ticket.
 In that case, one ticket is an "incident" of another "problem" ticket.
 An incident can belong to only one problem ticket and a problem ticket can have many incidents.

 This ticket to ticket relationship is currently accomplished using a `problem_id` column on the ticket table.
 When there are multiple tickets created for the same "problem", setting the `problem_id` on a ticket signifies this is another incident of a problem we are already aware of.
-If the `prolem_id` is `nil`, that ticket is its own independent ticket that does not represent an incident of another ticket.
+If the `problem_id` is `nil`, that ticket is its own independent ticket that does not represent an incident of another ticket.

 ## Your Task